ivavay/semi-public-blog/posts/11ty-notes.md

   - dev
 ---
 * I pretty much added this reverse % to both the index.njk and tags.njk.
 * Right now, I still can't include `index.html` code snippet I think.
+I added some other stuff to CSS so hopefully this works now.

   > Do quotes work?
 * I am also trying to see if spotify embed works.